kubernetes-sigs/cluster-api/docs/book/src/tasks/experimental-features/runtime-sdk/implement-topology-mutation-hook.md

 spec:
     topology:
       variables:
-        # namespace is not needed as this variable is global.
+        # `definitionFrom` is not needed as this variable does not have conflicting definitions.
         - name: no-proxy
           value: "internal.domain.com"
-        # namespaced variables require values for each individual schema.
+        # variables with the same name but different definitions require values for each individual schema.
         - name: http-proxy
-          namespace: inline
+          definitionFrom: inline
           value: http://proxy.example2.com:1234
         - name: http-proxy
-          namespace: lbImageRepository
+          definitionFrom: lbImageRepository
           value:
             host: proxy.example2.com
             port: 1234